The Anxious Author: 3 tips to Overcome Anxiety In Writing

 First, you need to remember that no one gets it right the first time.
 There’s a reason that editing is still a profession after so many centuries of the written word.
 The revision process is there to help you clarify your ideas, develop your story, and create something that is good.
 So be patient with the process, and keep telling yourself “It’s OK if I fail the first time.
 I will get better.”

 Trust yourself, and trust the process.
+Try, reach for your goals, fail, fall apart, let yourself be weak and vulnerable.
 If need be, have a cup of tea and try to remember why you started writing in the first place.
+Pick yourself up, and do it all again.